syaanmerchant/Settler-of-Catan_2aa4/README.md

-# Settlers of Catan Simulator (SFWRENG 2AA4 — Assignment 1)
+# Settlers of Catan Simulator (SFWRENG 2AA4: Software Design I)

-This repository contains our team’s work for **Assignment 1**: a simplified Settlers of Catan simulator with 4 agents.
+This repository contains our team’s work for a simplified Settlers of Catan simulator with 4 agents.

 ## Team Members